A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Overview of AT and NAT Models

 where $k$ denotes the number of the tokes that the SAT models parallelly generate at one time step. $G_t$ is a group of $k$ target tokens at $t$-th step. $G_{<t}$ is the $t-1$ groups of target tokens generated in the previous $t-1$ decoding steps.
 Note that if $k=1$, it equals an AT model, and if $k=T$, it generalizes to a NAT model.

-(4) As a comparison, iterative-based NAT models share a similar spirit of mixed auto-regressive and non-autoregressive translation, but on the sentence level with a refinement approach.
-That is, iterative-based NAT models keep the non-autoregressive property in every iteration step and refine the translation results during different iteration steps~\cite{lee2018deterministic,ghazvininejad2019mask}.
-The training goal of the iterative-based NAT models is to maximize:
+(4) In comparison, iteration-based NAT models share a spirit of mixed autoregressive and non-autoregressive translation, but on the sentence level with a refinement approach.
+That is, iteration-based NAT models keep the non-autoregressive property in every iteration step and refine the translation results during different iteration steps~\cite{lee2018deterministic,ghazvininejad2019mask}.
+The training goal is to maximize:

 where $\hat{Y}$ indicates the translation result of the last iteration, and $Y_{tgt}$ is the target of this iteration.